hritvik24/CS-207-Project/README.md

 ### LIBRARY

-- For this project, we have used **NewPing_v1.9.1** library to take the advantage od ultrasonic sensor functions.
+- For this project, we have used **NewPing_v1.9.1** library to take the advantage of ultrasonic sensor functions.

 ### COMPONENTS